Age-optimal Scheduling over Hybrid Channels: Abstract

 \section{Abstract}

-In this paper, we study the problem of minimizing the age of information when a source can transmit status updates over two heterogeneous channels.
-The work is motivated by recent developments of 5G mmWave technology, where transmissions may occur over an unreliable but fast (e.g., mmWave) channel or a slow reliable (e.g., sub-6GHz) channel.
-The unreliable channel is modeled as a time-correlated Gilbert-Elliot channel, where information can be transmitted at a high rate when the channel is in the “ON” state.
+We consider the problem of minimizing the age of information when a source can transmit status updates over two heterogeneous channels.
+Our work is motivated by recent developments in 5G mmWave technology, where transmissions may occur over an unreliable but fast (e.g., mmWave) channel or a slow reliable (e.g., sub-6GHz) channel.
+The unreliable channel is modeled as a time-correlated Gilbert-Elliot channel at a high rate when the channel is in the “ON” state.
 The reliable channel provides a deterministic but lower data rate.
-The scheduling strategy determines which channel to transmit on over time, with the aim to minimize the time-average age of information.
-The optimal scheduling problem is formulated as a Markov Decision Process (MDP), which in our setting is challenging to solve because of its complicated state transitions: (i) the two channels have different transmission time durations and (ii) the state of the unreliable (mmWave) channel is correlated over time.
-We show that there exists a multi-dimensional threshold-based scheduling policy that is optimal for minimizing the age.
-By exploiting the structure of the MDP, a low-complexity bisection algorithm is further devised to compute the exact value of the optimal thresholds.
-Numerical simulations are provided to compare different scheduling policies.
+The scheduling strategy determines the channel to be used for transmission in each time slot, aiming to minimize the time-average age of information (AoI).
+The optimal scheduling problem is formulated as a Markov Decision Process (MDP), which is challenging to solve because super-modularity does not hold in a part of the state space.
+We address this challenge and show that a multi-dimensional threshold-type scheduling policy is optimal for minimizing the age.
+By exploiting the structure of the MDP and analyzing the discrete time Markov chains (DTMCs) of the threshold-type policy, we devise a low-complexity bisection algorithm to compute the optimal thresholds.
+We compare different scheduling policies using numerical simulations.